 This General Permit shifts some of the previous measures into specific General Permit requirements, each individually enforceable as a General Permit term.
 This General Permit emphasizes the use of appropriately selected, correctly installed, and maintained site-specific BMPs.
 This approach provides the flexibility necessary to establish BMPs that can effectively control sources of pollutants during changing construction activities.
 These specific requirements also improve both the clarity and the enforceability of the General Permit so that the dischargers understand, and the Water Boards and public can determine whether the discharges comply with this General Permit’s requirements.

 The SWPPP must be implemented at the appropriate level to protect water quality at all times throughout all of the construction project phases.
 The SWPPP must remain on the site during construction activities, commencing with the initial mobilization and ending with the termination of coverage under the General Permit.
-Linear Underground and Overhead Project discharger are required to make the SWPPP available at the construction site during site operating hours while construction is occurring and shall be made available upon request by a State, Federal or Municipal inspector.
+Linear underground and overhead project dischargers are required to make the SWPPP available at the construction site during site operating hours while construction is occurring and shall be made available upon request by a State, Federal, or Municipal inspector.
 A site-specific SWPPP may be kept in electronic format.
-All maps and figures must be printed, hard copy, full size and available on the construction site.
+All maps and figures must be printed, hard copy, full size, and available on the construction site.
 Current copies of the BMPs and maps and drawings will be left with the field crew and the original SWPPP shall be made available via a request by radio or telephone when the original SWPPP is retained by a crewmember in a construction vehicle and is not currently at the construction site.
 The SWPPP shall be available from the SWPPP contact listed in the Permit Registration Documents until stabilization is achieved even when construction activities are complete.

 A SWPPP must be appropriate for the type and complexity of a project and will be developed and implemented to address site-specific conditions.
 Some projects may have similarities or complexities, yet each project is unique in its progressive state that requires specific description and selection of BMPs needed to address all possible generated pollutants.